|

 DEROSA JEWELRY

-Let me begin by confessing that I am a big fan of DeRosa jewelry.
+Let me begin by saying that I am a big fan of DeRosa jewelry.
 It’s been one of my top favorites for almost 30 years, so

 let me know if you have any for sale.
 I will always pay really fair

-Ralph DeRosa jewelry is known for its intricate and layered designs,
+Ralph DeRosa Company jewelry is known for its intricate and layered designs,

-high quality, unusual stones and translucent enameling.
+high quality, unusual stones and lovely translucent enameling.
 Some of their

 jewelry lines were designed by Elvira but I do not know who designed the

 rest.
-Mr. DeRosa’s wife was Virginia De Rosa and she and their
+Mr. DeRosa’s wife was Virginia and she and their two

 jewelry designs include floral, figural, and retro motifs, as well as designs inspired by